Study Confirms Importance of Healthy Diet to Improve Cognitive Function Across All Races and Ethnicities

 The diet itself can be an important source of many metabolites, some of which show positive or negative associations with cognitive function.
 In this study, the Mediterranean diet score was associated with higher levels of beta-cryptoxanthin, which was positively associated with cognitive function.
 The Mediterranean diet was also negatively associated with levels of other metabolites, which were associated with lower cognitive function.
 Previous research has also shown that adherence to the Mediterranean diet is associated with cognitive benefits.

-Although the study had limitations such as its cross-sectional and observational design which limited conclusions about the potential influence of changing metabolite levels on cognitive function (causal inference), the researchers attempted to use analyzes of RM to account for unmeasured confounders and establish some level of causal inference.
+Although the study had limitations such as its cross-sectional and observational design which limited conclusions regarding the potential influence of changing metabolite levels on cognitive function (causal inference), the researchers attempted to use analyzes of RM to account for unmeasured confounders and establish some level of causal inference.
 Their results showed weak causal effects between specific metabolites and overall cognitive function.
 The researchers recommend that future studies assess associations between metabolites and cognitive function and seek to determine whether the observed associations indeed indicate that changes in diet – which are manifested by altered metabolite levels – can improve cognitive health.

 “Although the causal effect observed in our study may be small, repeated research has shown that the Mediterranean diet is associated with better health outcomes, including cognitive health,” Sofer said.
 “Our study confirms the importance of a healthy diet for maintaining cognitive function, regardless of race or ethnicity. »